pyplacca/TwitterToy/README.md

 To have this bot go live, it needs to be constantly active.
 Although both platforms offer support for that, it's much cheaper on Repl as compared to Glitch.
 <br/>
 <br/>
-Okay so it seems after a little digging, Heroku might be our best low cost (free) option 🙂
+Okay so it seems after a little digging, Heroku might be our best option at zero costs 🙂